Stainless Steel Doors and Frames

 Design professionals generally specify stainless steel doors for their sleek appearance.
 Stainless steel is also the optimum door material where rust and corrosion are a concern.
 For these reasons, they are found in a wide variety of buildings such as offices, hospitals, and food processing plants, to name a few.

-Stainless steel doors typically have a composite core—such as polystyrene or honeycomb—but may also be available with steel stiffeners.
+Stainless steel doors typically have a composite core such as polystyrene or honeycomb, but are also available with steel stiffeners.
 They can be fire and STC rated too.

 There are many finishing options, enabling architects to add a distinct design element to their doors.
 Standard industry finishes are referenced by #1-8.
 Lower number finishes are more matte, while higher numbers are more reflective.
 The most common finishes include: